CIRCL/pisax-website/pages/about.md

 # When?

-The PISAX platform, a publicly accessible web-based interface, is expected for mid 2020.
+The PISAX platform, a publicly accessible web-based interface, is available.
+You can [self-register on the interface](https://misp.pisax.org/users/register).